facelessuser/coloraide/docs/src/markdown/index.md

 'rgb(0 127.5 255)'
 ```

-## Relative luminance
+## Contrast

-Relative luminance is acquired by translating the color to the XYZ color space and reading the Y channel.
+Coloraide gives access to the relative luminance of colors.
+Relative luminance is acquired by translating the color to
+the XYZ color space and reading the Y channel.

 Looking at the color `#!color orange` we see if we convert it to the XYZ color space, we get
 `#!color color(xyz 0.58096 0.49224 0.05047)`.
 It can be noted that the Y coordinate is `0.49224`, which matches the